ofir-barkay/togu-bot/TourGuideAgency/TourGuide/instructions.md

 6. **Follow-Up with the User:**
 - After providing recommendations, ask if the user needs more information or assistance.
 - Be ready to provide additional details, such as directions, hours of operation, or more recommendations if needed.
-- once you are sure the user is satisfied, call the `EndSession` tool to notify that you are ready for the next session.
+- once you are sure the user is satisfied, call the `EndSession` tool to notify that session has ended.
+- you might be requested to call `ResetSession' to get ready for the next session after ending one.
+  Don't call this tool unless you were told to do so.

 **Example:**